dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 For instance, integration with LucidChart will be realized using the HTTP protocol with GET and POST verbs.
 On the other hand, integration with Enterprise Architect will involve the use of a REST API with JSON as the data format.

-## Integration with AWS or Azure
+## Integration with AWS, Azure, or GCP

-This section describes how a proposed solution can be integrated with AWS, Azure or GCP.
+This section outlines how the proposed solution can seamlessly integrate with AWS, Azure, or GCP.
-Because Machine Learning can improve the quality of results, it makes sense to use a separate compute node for ML.
+Given the potential enhancements Machine Learning can offer in terms of result quality, it is advisable to allocate a dedicated compute node for ML tasks.
-Still on premise environment can fail to support ML calculation.
+However, in scenarios where the on-premise environment lacks the capability to support ML calculations, a viable solution is to leverage a Cloud Environment for both ML computation and the overall computing needs.

-In such cases, the *silver bullet* can be using Cloud Environment for ML computation and whole computation as well.
+Drawing from the deployment flows previously described, each component should be matched with the appropriate cloud provider service.
-Based on deployment flows described earlier each component shall be presented with appropriate cloud provider service.
+For instance, in the context of AWS:

-For example for AWS it can be:
+- Processor - Leveraging AWS Lambda functions

-- Processor - AWS Lambda functions;
+- Database - Utilizing RDS and MySQL services
-- Database  - RDS and MySQL services;
+- Machine Learning - Employing AWS Machine Learning services
-- Machine Learning - Machine Learning;
+- And so forth for other components

-- and etc.
+Similar mapping strategies can be applied for Azure and GCP, ensuring that each component seamlessly integrates with the suitable services provided by the respective cloud platforms.

 ## Dependency analyzing tool
 The dependency identification is an important function used during architecture analysis.